westey-m/semantic-kernel-1/docs/decisions/0041-updated-vector-store-design.md

 #### Option 1 - Normalization in main vector store

 - Pros: Simple
-- Cons: The normaliation needs to vary separately from the vector store, so this will not work
+- Cons: The normalization needs to vary separately from the vector store, so this will not work

 ```cs
     public class AzureAISearchVectorStore<TDataModel> : IVectorStore<TDataModel>